15th October and 16th October 2022.

 There are a number of optional extras available.

 We repeat, every single entry gets on to the campsite.
-Every single standard entry gets you on the campsite for 3 nights (Fri, Sat, Sun) and you are ready to go.
+Every single standard entry gets you on the campsite for 2 nights (Fri and Sat) and you are ready to go.

 There are also a few optional extras you can buy when entering:

-Hard standing electric hookup: £60 for up to 3 nights.
-27 of these are available.
-Includes space for awning/gazeebo etc.
+Hard standing electric hookup: £60 for up to 2 nights.
+26 of these are available.
+Includes space for awning/gazeebo etc. We do not recommend bringing a caravan unless you have booked a hookup.

-Glamping pods: £90 for up to 3 nights.
+Glamping pods: £90 for up to 2 nights and have electrical sockets.
 2 of these are available.

 Info pack: Sent out 1 week prior.